kiba/Writings/for_science/chp25_political_uncertainity.md

 "I have no doubt about the importance of the ark to our future.
 I just don't understand the direction that Sidonia will take.
 Maybe the Sidonians don't themselves either.
 This is an unprecedented situation."

-"Governments change from time to time in both of their histories and ours."
+"Governments everywhere changeg from time to time.
+That's one of the commonality between Earth and Remnant."

 "But they don't really match up, do they?
 Professor Obleck said that history don't really repeat itself, but it rhymes.
 We could draw on the lessons of the past, as Obleck kept emphasizing, but there's also novelty in this situation."